parveen-daffodil/au-privacy-policy/privacy_policy.md

 {{PI collection methods}}

-- customer surveys
-- from other third parties
-- from Contractor's website
-- from Customer's communications with Contractor
-- automated analytics of Customer's use of Contractor's services
-- from job applications made to Contractor
-- anything else?

 ## What personal information may be used for

 You should let people know what you're using their Personal Information for.
 Select the ways you use Personal Information.